baltner/RepData_PeerAssessment1/PA1_template.md

 ### Are there differences in activity patterns between weekdays and weekends?

-Yes, it appears that the weekday steps have a pronounced peak (on average) at around 8:30 AM (interval 835) whereas the steps during the weekend are more spread out during the day.
+It appears that the weekday steps have a pronounced peak (on average) at around 8:30 AM (interval 835) whereas the steps during the weekend are more spread out during the day.
 See the plot of this behavior, below.

 ```r